mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * In KeyPackages, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
-* In the Welcome message, to tell new members of a group what parameters are being used by the group
+* In the Welcome message, to tell new members of a group what parameters are being used by the group, and to provide any additional details required to join the group
 * In the GroupContext object, to ensure that all members of the group have the same view of the parameters in use

-In other words, clients advertise their capabilities in KeyPackage extensions, the creator of the group expresses its choices for the group in Welcome extensions, and the GroupContext confirms that all members of the group have the same view of the group's extensions.
+In other words, an application can use GroupContext extensions to ensure that all members of the group agree on a set of parameters.
+Clients indicate their support for parameters in KeyPackage extensions.
+New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo or PublicGroupState object.
+The `other_extensions` field in a GroupInfo object can be used to provide additional parameters to new joiners that are used to join the group.

 This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly